CCTV Rules for Society- CCTV Rules and Regulations in India

 5. Do housing societies need police permission for CCTV installation?

-Usually, police permission is not required for installing CCTV in common areas, but checking local rules is advisable to follow CCTV installation rules in India properly.
+Usually, police permission is not required for installing CCTV in a common area in an apartment, but checking local rules is advisable to follow the CCTV camera installation rules in India properly.

 Footage retention typically ranges from 30 to 90 days, in line with CCTV rules and regulations in India for data protection.